itissid/privyloci/app/BUILD.md

 # How am I proceeding about this build:

+0. First the usecases I can think of, with some examples
-1. I will list out the Requirements for the application I am building.
+1. Next, I will list out the core Requirements for the application I am building.
-2. Next, I want to create an Android Project for which you will help me design the basic services.
+2. I will build swimlane diagrams for the core requirements.
+3. A roadmap with the datamodel and some of the key code components to build.
-3. Once and only once built I want to properly message out and find a home for this app.
+4. Once and only once built I want to properly message out and find a home for this app.
 I want it to be supported in away it can remain open to its original mission of protecting a user's privacy.
-Institutional or activist support would be useful.
+Institutional or hackivist support.

 ---------------------------------------------